nameless-and-blameless/TAG/reports/Felix-Clennon-and-Mary-Rogers.md

 ## Mary Rogers' Murder

 Mary was murdered in mid-January 2021 at the direction of Jacobsen.
 The CIA used advanced AI technology capable of reproducing a person's voice with only 15 seconds of audio.
 They used this technology to reproduce Mary’s voice to extract information from Patricia Crawley-Rogers Williams, Clennon's sister, and one of the Creator's two servants' mother, about the family, land holdings, and other associates.
+Mary ultimately died from gunshot wounds.

 ## Donald Trump’s Involvement